Software-Aurora-Lab/DoppelTest/docs/source/quickstart.rst

 We discuss the overall structure of DoppelTest and describe what each of the main and test scripts does.
-For more detailed documentation for each of the internal modules, please refer to :ref:`internals`.
+For more detailed documentation for each of the internal modules, please refer to :ref:`internals:internals`.

 Directories
 -----------